Which of the following statements is true regarding scientific th... | Channels for Pearson+

 Multiple Choice

-Which of the following statements is true regarding scientific theories in atomic theory?
+Which of the following statements is true regarding scientific theories in the context of atomic theory?

 A